stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 16, Problem 1]

-- Question (yzhu12-stat6250): How to specify array elements.
-- Answer (yzhu12-stat6250): You can use a variable list to specify array elements.
+- Question (yzhu12-stat6250): What are the two input styles for reading data in fixed fields and what's the function of them?
+- Answer (yzhu12-stat6250): They are column input and format input.
+Column input reads standard data only and format input read both standard and nonstandard data.

 [Course Textbook Chapter 16, Problem 5]

-- Question (yzhu12-stat6250): Why you don't need to re-specify the stop value of a DO statement if you change the dimension of the array  when you use the DIM function?
+- Question (yzhu12-stat6250): What's the difference between standard numeric data and nonstandard numeric data?
+- Answer (yzhu12-stat6250): Standard numeric data values are values that contain only numbers, scientific notation, decimal points, and plus and minus signs.
+When numeric data contains characters such as commas or dollar signs, the data is considered to be nonstandard.

 [Course Textbook Chapter 16, Problem 7]

-- Question (yzhu12-stat6250): What is the difference between FIND function and INDEX function?
+- Question (yzhu12-stat6250): What are the two most common types of record formats?
-- Answer (yzhu12-stat6250):  The FIND function is similar to the INDEX function, but the FIND function enables you to ignore character case in your search and to trim trailing blanks.
+- Answer (yzhu12-stat6250): Fixed-length records and variable length records.

 [Course Textbook Chapter 16, Problem 8]

-- Question (yzhu12-stat6250): How to assign initial values to character variables?
+- Question (yzhu12-stat6250): When reading variable-length records that contain fixed-field data, you can avoid problems by using which statement in the INFILE statement?
-- Answer (yzhu12-stat6250): You enclose each value in quotation marks and separate the values with commas.
+- Answer (yzhu12-stat6250): You can use the PAD option.

 [Course Textbook Chapter 16, Problem 9]

-- Question (yzhu12-stat6250): How to create temporary array elements for DATA step processing without creating additional variables?
-- Answer (yzhu12-stat6250): Just specify _TEMPORARY_ after the array name and dimension.
+- Question (yzhu12-stat6250): What is the function of @n?
+- Answer (yzhu12-stat6250): The @n is an absolute pointer control that moves the input pointer to a specific column number.
+You can read columns in any order with the @n column pointer control.

 [Course Textbook Chapter 17, Problem 1]

-- Question (yzhu12-stat6250): What are the two input styles for reading data in fixed fields?
-- Answer (yzhu12-stat6250): column input and formatted input.
+- Question (yzhu12-stat6250): When can you specify a range of variables in the INPUT statement?
+- Answer (yzhu12-stat6250): You can also specify a range of variables in the INPUT statement when the variable values in the raw data file are sequential and are separated by blanks (or by some other delimiter).

 [Course Textbook Chapter 17, Problem 2]

-- Question (yzhu12-stat6250): Why the +n pointer control cannot move backward?
+- Question (yzhu12-stat6250):

 [Course Textbook Chapter 17, Problem 4]

-- Question (yzhu12-stat6250): What are the two most common types of record formats?
-- Answer (yzhu12-stat6250): Fixed-length records and variable length records.

 [Course Textbook Chapter 17, Problem 5]

-- Question (yzhu12-stat6250): When reading variable-length records that contain fixed-field data, you can avoid problems by using which statement in the INFILE statement?
-- Answer (yzhu12-stat6250): You can use the PAD option.

 [Course Textbook Chapter 17, Problem 7]

-- Question (yzhu12-stat6250): What is the function of @n?
-- Answer (yzhu12-stat6250): The @n is an absolute pointer control that moves the input pointer to a specific column number.
-You can read columns in any order with the @n column pointer control.

 [Course Textbook Chapter 17, Problem 8]

-- Question (yzhu12-stat6250): What's the difference between standard numeric data and nonstandard numeric data?
-- Answer (yzhu12-stat6250): Standard numeric data values are values that contain only numbers, scientific notation, decimal points, and plus and minus signs.
-When numeric data contains characters such as commas or dollar signs, the data is considered to be nonstandard.

 [Course Textbook Chapter 17, Problem 10]

-- Question (yzhu12- stat6250): What's the function of format input?
+- Question (yzhu12- stat6250):
-- Answer (yzhu12-stat6250): Formatted input uses column pointer controls to position the input pointer on a specified column.
+- Answer (yzhu12-stat6250):

 [basic_recipe_to_load_remote_delimited_file (from Week 10 Overview)]